32-Year-Old Defensive End – Free Agent

 Wallace Gilberry Contract Information:

-Gilberry (abdomen) was released by the Lions on Tuesday.
+Gilberry was released by the Bengals on Saturday, Josina Anderson of ESPN reports.

 To instantly reveal our fantasy analysis of every player – including Wallace Gilberry – simply subscribe now.